captainzero93/firefox_saved_password_backup/README.md

 ## Legal Notice

 By using this tool, you agree that:
-1. You will only use it on systems and data for which you have explicit permission.
+- You will only use it on systems and data for which you have explicit permission.
-2. You understand the potential legal and ethical implications of password decryption.
+- You understand the potential legal and ethical implications of password decryption.
-3. You will not use this tool for any malicious or unauthorized purposes.
+- You will not use this tool for any malicious or unauthorized purposes.
-4. The author is not responsible for any consequences resulting from the use or misuse of this tool.
+- The author is not responsible for any consequences resulting from the use or misuse of this tool.

-Use this tool responsibly and ethically for reserarch to private property only.
+Use this tool responsibly and ethically for research on private property only.

-Dual License for Firefox Saved Password Backup
+## License

 This project is available under a dual license:

-1. Non-Commercial License
-For non-commercial use, this project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

-This license allows you to:

-Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material Under the following terms:

-Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-NonCommercial — You may not use the material for commercial purposes.
-For more details, see the full license text at: CC BY-NC 4.0 License
+- Non-Commercial License: CC BY-NC 4.0

-2. Commercial License
-For any commercial use, including but not limited to:

-Selling the code or any derivatives of the code Incorporating the code into a commercial product or service Any use of the code that generates revenue
-You must contact the project owner to discuss licensing terms and potential payment/deployment.

-For commercial licensing inquiries, please contact: joe.faulkner.0@gmail.com
+- Commercial License: See [LICENSE](LICENSE) file for details.

-Citation
+## Citation

-If you use Firefox Saved Password Backup in your research or project, please cite it as follows: [captainzero93].
+If you use Firefox Saved Password Backup in your research or project, please cite it as follows:

+[captainzero93].
 (2024).
 Firefox Saved Password Backup.
 GitHub. https://github.com/captainzero93/firefox_saved_password_backup

-By using this project, you agree to abide by the terms of the appropriate license based on your intended use.

-Feel free to copy and update your repository with this license setup.
-If you need any more help, just let me know!